mandrecut/rp2w/README.md

 # rp2w
-MicroPython and Python code for the book "Connecting with Raspebbry Pi Pico".
+MicroPython and Python code for the book "Connecting with Raspberry Pi Pico".